zazuko/xrm-csvw-workflow/README.md

 - Read the CSVW input files
 - Convert it to RDF
-- Write it into a file as N-Triples (default: `output/transformed`, make sure you create the directory before you run it)
+- Write it into a file as N-Triples (default: `output/transformed`)

 There are additional pipelines configured in `package.json`: